-Why Does Eating As A Family Determine The Health of Your Children?
+Eating As a Family Could Have a Major Impact on The Health of Your Children

-Why bother eating together?
+Life can be so hectic as a parent eating as a family can seem like one extra mission added to your day.
+If this sounds like you, you may be wondering if eating as a family is worth all the effort?
 Isn’t it enough just to get the meal into your kids no matter how it is done?
-You may not be aware that how your family eats its meals can influence your children’s short and long term health.
+You may not be aware that how your family eats its meals can influence your children’s short- and long-term health.

-What is the best environment?
-Eating as a family, around a table has been supported in much research.
-To positively influence the health of your children.
+Eating as a family, around a table has been supported in much research to positively influence the health of your children.
+Some of the benefits of children who eat meals as a family include:

-The health benefits do not stop there with children who eat as a family are:
+The health benefits do not stop there with children who eat as a family being:

 1. Less likely to be overweight or obese.